Health problems

 Your feet should also be checked every year by your GP, diabetes nurse or podiatrist.

 Sores or infections that are not treated early can lead to gangrene.
-Around 175 amputations resulting from diabetes are carried out every week in England.

 Checking your eyes